loopingz/webda.io/README.md

 Then came **Lambda**, really cool feature from AWS, but kind of tricky to turn it into a full webserver.
 That's one of the targets of Webda.

 I was bored also of always recoding the same API again and again with a few customizations for each client.
 So I wanted a system that leverages up the components system but on both the frontend and backend.
-The frontend moved a lot lately with JSF to GWT to Angular to ... ? **Polymer** !
+The frontend moved a lot lately with JSF to GWT to Angular to ... ? **React** !
 Here is my winner, of course, it will change but it is a good one I think and I really like the WebComponents part, everything was in place to start the composable UI.

 The **webda.config.json** contains the configuration of the app, defining Services, Routes, and global configuration, you can consider it as the applicationContext.xml of Spring if you prefer, with Beans=Services

 ## Quickstart

-You should checkout our demo project : [link](http://github.com/loopingz/webda-demo.git)
+You should checkout our demo project : [link](http://github.com/loopingz/webda.io/sample-app/)

 Check our video presentation on [Youtube](https://www.youtube.com/playlist?list=PLfn1MAL4_e7ERdqj9rWlmEkK5gMkL4bKI)